NiklasFreymuth/troll/README.md

 Make sure you are in the `troll` directory before running these commands.

 *Side comment*
-You **could** download an example dataset via
+You **could** download an example dataset via, e.g.,
 ```
 python verl/examples/data_preprocess/gsm8k.py --local_dir ./data/gsm8k
 ```
-However, we currently simply have the datasets in our git repo, as they are small and this avoids any download issues.
+However, we currently simply have the datasets in our git repo.
+They are sufficiently small and this avoids any download issues.
 So you can skip this step, as the dataset is already in `./data/gsm8k`.

 Download a model.
 We download the models locally to avoid huggingface rate limits.
-We use Qwen2.5-0.5B-Instruct as it is small ("only 500m parameters") and fast
+We use Qwen3-0.6B as it is small and powerful enough for debugging

 ```
-python download_model.py --model_type "Qwen/Qwen2.5-0.5B-Instruct"
+python download_model.py --model_type "Qwen/Qwen3-0.6B"
 ```

-For other model types, simply change the `--model_type` argument to any model on huggingface.
+For other model types, simply change the `--model_type` argument to any huggingface model.

 Actually run the example using hydra.
 We build our hydra config locally in troll/config.